abhishek9sharma/pydownloader/readme.md

+#Description
-A set of scripts to download files using various protocols.
+A package (set of scripts) to download files using various network protocols.

 ## Steps to run
-### All command may require sudo/admin privileges
+### All commands may require sudo/admin privileges
 1. *Python 3* should be installed on the system (the code has been verified on *Python 3.6.3*)
 2. Using command line, navigate to the folder *pydownloader*(make sure this folder contains the file *README.md* and folder *resourcedownloader*)